Outdoor Lighting Codes

 Cities

-Flagstaff Lighting Code [3.7MB PDF] (updated Nov 2011 – Official Title Flagstaff Zoning Code, Chapter 10-50 Division 10-50.70, and parts of Chapters 10-20 (Administration, Procedures and Enforcement), 10-50.100 (Sign Standards), and 10-80 (Definitions))
+Flagstaff AZ Lighting Code [IDA International Dark-Sky City] (updated Nov 2011) Official Title Flagstaff Zoning Code, Chapter 10-50 Division 10-50.70, and parts of Chapters 10-20 (Administration, Procedures and Enforcement), 10-50.100 (Sign Standards), and 10-80 (Definitions) Link is to unofficial copy

-Lighting Reference Materials
+Lighting Ordinance Reference Materials

 Ordinances for Regulating Outdoor Lighting Practices (Illinois Coalition for Responsible Outdoor Lighting)